Tax Billing & Payment Information

 - Questions about the payment of taxes or missing bills should be directed to the Revenue Collector’s office at 860-665-8540.

-- Questions concerning assessments, adjustments or exemptions should be directed to the Assessor’s office at 860-665-8530.
+- Questions concerning assessments, adjustments or exemptions for real estate, personal property, or motor vehicles should be directed to the Assessor’s office at 860-665-8530.